discocube/walk_the_loop/README.md

 Stepping Forward:
 Click on any node adjacent to the current step to take a step.
-You can run by clicking on an unvisited node not adjacent to the current step.
+You can run by clicking on an unvisited node (grayed circle) not adjacent to the current step.

 Stepping Backward:
-Clicking on any visited node will cause that to be the current step, thereby erasing the previous moves.
+Clicking on any visited node (colored node) will cause that to be the current step (purple circle with a ring), thereby erasing the previous moves.

 Switching heads:
 Clicking on the other end (the origin), will switch the origin to be the head (current step) and the head as the origin.